EngBaz/Advanced-GraphRAG/README.md

 2. Write a specific question about your PDF file
 3. The assistant will process the input and respond with relevant information

-## Implementation

-A <code>hybrid search</code> system was developed that uses <code>Neo4j</code> as a graph database.
-This approach combines traditional <code>keyword-based</code> search with <code>vector-based</code> search that captures contextual meaning.
-By merging these methods, the system can deliver more accurate and relevant results.
-LangChain's <code>EnsembleRetriever</code> tool is used to effectively integrate these two search techniques.
-A <code>Cohere Rerank</code> model is used after the hybrid search to further improve the ranking of search results.

-1. <code>Neo4j</code> is a highly scalable, native graph database designed to store, manage, and analyze interconnected data.
-Unlike traditional databases, Neo4j represents data as nodes, relationships, and properties, which allows for more natural modeling of complex structures and relationships.
-This structure excels in use cases where the relationships between data points are as important as the knowledge graphs.

-2. <code>Keyword search:</code> A traditional search method that focuses on finding exact keywords or phrases to retrieve results.
-This method is very effective for structured or specific queries, but can miss the broader context and meaning behind the words, especially if the phrases or synonyms are different.

-3. <code>Vector search:</code> Unlike keyword search, vector search is based on embeddings that represent words, phrases or entire documents as vectors in a multidimensional space.
-By capturing the semantic relationships between the data, vector search finds results based on contextual similarity, even if the exact keywords are not used.

-4. <code>Hybrid search:</code> This system combines both approaches — keyword search provides precision when exact terms match, while vector search adds context by retrieving results based on meaning and semantics.
-The hybrid approach aims to improve relevance and handle different types of search queries more robustly.

-5. <code>LangChain’s EnsembleRetriever:</code> The EnsembleRetriever is a special tool within LangChain that enables the combination of several search mechanisms (e.g. keyword and vector search).
-It intelligently combines the strengths of both methods and ensures that the search results are more comprehensive and contextualized.

-6. <code>Cohere Rerank Model:</code> The Cohere Rerank Model is a tool that further improves the ranking of search results.
-After the hybrid search system has retrieved the initial results (from both keyword and vector searches), the Cohere model is applied to re-rank these results based on relevance.
-By analyzing the semantic relationship between the search query and the search results, it assigns a higher score to those that best match the intent of the search query.
-This final reordering ensures that the most contextually appropriate and useful information is prioritized, improving the overall quality of results.

 ## References